 What makes our studio different?

-and grown through our years of close collaboration, constantly mixing and challenging our individual perspectives as composer and sound designer inorder to find a new approach to every project we take on.
+Our team brings a unique philosophy of sound to each project, developed and refined through years of close collaboration.
+Constantly blending and challenging our individual perspectives as composers or sound designers, we aim to find a fresh approach for every project we undertake.

 Sound Designer | Re-recording mixer

 “I’m always excited to collaborate with filmmakers who are pushing for new and unique sounds in their films.
 The best part of my work is that I get to transport an audience to faraway places where they can explore new worlds from the comfort of their couch through sonic hyper-realism.
 The ability to do this really opened up ever since Greg and I started working with Dolby Atmos".

 Originally from Brazil, Henrique moved to Canada to study audio engineering with Adam Fulton and Andrew Czink.
 Since then, he’s worked as an assistant engineer for 604 Records with Pedro Dzelme, a recording engineer at Pyatt Hall, and as a post-production audio freelancer for film, tv, games, and commercials.

 Composer | Re-recording mixer